HamidMosalla/FreelancerBlog/FreelancerBlog/FreelancerBlog/wwwroot/lib/system.js/README.md

 </script>
 ```

-Configuration support in the production loader includes baseURL, paths, map, contextual map, bundles and depCache.
+Configuration support in the production loader includes baseURL, paths, map, depCache and wasm.

 ### NodeJS